-CAMBRIDGE (WHDH) - The Cambridge community and Harvard University students came together Tuesday to raise money for the family of a Crimson football player who was seriously injured in the team’s season-opening game.
+CAMBRIDGE, MASS.
+(WHDH) - The Cambridge community and Harvard University students came together Tuesday to raise money for the family of a Crimson football player who was seriously injured in the team’s season-opening game.

 Lines extended down the street as customers waited to get into the packed El Jefe’s Taqueria in Harvard Square, not just for the food, but to help a young man who was dealt a tough, life-changing blow.

 “He was one of my classmates,” Kendall Bensche said.
 “I would feel so overjoyed if my classmates or people that didn’t even know me were doing this for me.”